 Alamo Square Park offers the best views in San Francisco of the Painted Ladies.
 This compact row of escalating Victorian houses is one of the city’s most photographed locations.
 Back dropped by downtown San Francisco skyscrapers, it offers a great juxtaposition of past and present.
 Alamo Square Park is also dog friendly.
 It even has an off-leash area for four-legged friends who accompany you to take in this scene.

 Discover the 10 best things to do in San Francisco with kids.

 Golden Gate Bridge

-On a clear day, Twin Peaks is a great place to take in striking panoramas.
+On a clear day, Twin Peaks is a great place to take in striking panoramic views of the city.
 It will seem like they’ve been unrolled for your viewing pleasure right at your feet.
 Older kids will enjoy the adventure of navigating stairways and alleys to access the trailhead.

-Sutro Heights and Seal Rock
+Sutro Heights Park and Seal Rock

 The highest natural point in San Francisco, a clear day reveals views of Twin Peaks and downtown from 928 feet over the city.
 Dogs are allowed on leash.
-A 103 foot cement cross at the top makes this area of eucalyptus and undeveloped forest feel almost like an outdoor cathedral.
+A 103-foot cement cross at the top makes this area of eucalyptus and undeveloped forest feel almost like an outdoor cathedral.